Murat7Ay/Contextualizer/README.md

 - Keep methods focused and concise
 - Document public APIs
 - Add XML comments for public methods and classes
+- Implement interfaces for extensibility
+- Use dependency injection where appropriate
+- Follow SOLID principles

 ### Reporting Issues